JellyGreen/Public-Hubitat-Code/README.md

 A magic list of manufacture codes that are the key to making manufacturer specific attributes available for read / write.
 Created and kept on github by Chris Brandson - https://github.com/wireshark/wireshark/blob/cbbddcfa3a046157a26541a57bac7eb631148b5e/epan/dissectors/packet-zbee.h.
 Thanks to Krassimir Kossev and Mike Maxwell for their tips in relation to this.

-The 2mqtt page relating to this product - I did not want to go down the 2mqtt route but this has useful descriptions of some of the TRV functions, https://www.zigbee2mqtt.io/devices/701721.html.
+The 2mqtt page relating to this product, https://www.zigbee2mqtt.io/devices/701721.html.
+I did not want to go down the 2mqtt route but this has useful descriptions of some of the TRV functions that are more fully documented in the Danfos Zigbee Cluster Spec.

 Endless example drivers for other products, the (good but less than complete) hubitat documentation, lots of hubitat (and other devices) community chats.

-Special mention to ckpt-martin for his zigbee driver for the eCozy TRV. https://github.com/ckpt-martin/Hubitat/blob/fae5a4a455a209878c467fd6f91c70a7a9b223ca/README.md
+Special mention and thanks to ckpt-martin for his zigbee driver for the eCozy TRV. https://github.com/ckpt-martin/Hubitat/blob/fae5a4a455a209878c467fd6f91c70a7a9b223ca/README.md

 So, how far have I got?